vmware/versatile-data-kit/README.md

 # Overview

-Versatile Data Kit is a data engineering framework that enables Data Engineers develop, troubleshoot, deploy, run, and manage data processing workloads (called "Data Job").
+Versatile Data Kit is a data engineering framework that enables Data Engineers to develop, troubleshoot, deploy, run, and manage data processing workloads (called "Data Job").
 "Data Job" enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation (T in ELT) into a Data Warehouse

 # About Versatile Data Kit